Waking Up with the House on Fire

 Waking Up with the House on Fire is the third album by the English new wave group Culture Club, released on 22 October 1984.
 The album peaked at number two on the UK Albums Chart, becoming the band's third top five album.

 Overview

-The first single, "The War Song", became a number two hit in the UK and a top 20 hit in the US in late 1984.
-However, the album did not achieve the level of success expected.
-While Waking Up with the House on Fire reached Platinum status in both the UK and the US, it was considered to be a disappointment compared to the success of the group's previous album, Colour by Numbers (1983).
-It sold approximately five million copies worldwide, being certified gold or platinum in many countries, and earning Double Platinum status in Canada.
+The first single, "The War Song", hit #2 in the UK and went Top 20 in the US in late 1984.
+While Waking Up with the House on Fire became the band's third consecutive Platinum seller in both the UK and the US, it was less successful than the group's previous album, Colour by Numbers (1983).
+It was certified gold or platinum in many countries, even earning Double Platinum status in Canada.